Madhav182003/cse15l-lab-reports/Lab_Report-5.md

 This command returns files with a size of more than 200 KiloBytes.

 ---
- 4.`find -mindepth` option starts the search at a minimum depth in the directory tree. (source of information ChatGpt)
+ 4 .`find -mindepth` option starts the search at a minimum depth in the directory tree. (source of information ChatGpt)

 ```
 MacBook-Pro-2:docsearch madhavbansal$ find written_2 -type f -mindepth 4